 Management Company - The Organization entered into an advisory and program support agreement with a company, SGC Advisors, that is controlled by one of its officers.
 This management agreement expires December 31 of each year, but has annual renewal options that have been exercised since its inception in 2019.
-This related party manages certain programs on behalf of the Organization, and in return currently receives \$15,000 per month, plus reimbursement of any mutually approved out-of-pocket expenses.
+This related party manages certain programs on behalf of the Organization, and in return currently receives approximately \$15,000 per month, plus reimbursement of any mutually approved out-of-pocket expenses.

-Management fees charged by this related party amounted to \$190,950, \$300,000, \$220,996 and \$161,513 during 2023 through 2020, respectively, and there was no balance due this related party at February 28, 2023 through 2019.
+Management fees charged by this related party amounted to \$140,500 and \$190,950 during 2024 and 2023, respectively, and there was no balance due this related party at February 29, 2024 and 2023.